bnkfick/Constructor-Word-Guess/README.md

 ## Constructor-Word-Guess

-#### This is a node js CLI word guessing game built using JavaScript constructors.
+#### This is a node js CLI word guessing game built using JavaScript constructors for Word and Letter
+* main execution of program is within index.js and uses inquirer to prompt the player

 ##### The game starts with a random word been selected from the word list.
 * The word is selected from an array of word answer objects with the answer and also whether or not it has been asked.